scicomm-IISER/scicomm-IISER.github.io/pages/about.md

 permalink: /about/
 ---

 InScight is an online magazine dedicated to making pure science accessible and engaging.
 We have tasked ourselves with bringing the wonders of science to a broader audience by exploring innovative research and the scientific discoveries that come with it.
 This is accomplished by presenting well-researched and thought-provoking articles on this website, and publishing periodical magazines based on such articles.
 The articles are written by the wider community of enthusiasts.
+InScight is the spiritual successor to [Cogito](/cogitoOld/pages/vision.html).

 If you want to submit content to us (written article, video, interview, etc), visit [this page](/submit/).